decentraland/decentraland-dapps/README.md

 ## SignInPage

-The `<SignInPage>` container can be used in the same way as the `<SignIn>` component from `decentaland-ui` but it's already connected to the redux store.
+The `<SignInPage>` container can be used in the same way as the `<SignIn>` component from [decentraland-ui](https://github.com/decentraland/ui) but it's already connected to the redux store.
 You can override any `SignInProp` if you want to connect differently, and you can pass all the regular `SignInProps` to it.

 ### Dependencies